kexiZeroing/FE-Learning-notes/doc/learn-in-work.md

 It’s useful for slot content to have access to data only available in the child component.
 We can bind an attribute to the `<slot>` element which called slot props.
 Now, in the parent scope, we can use `v-slot` with a value to define a name for the slot props we’ve been provided (`<template v-slot="slotProps">` or `<template v-slot:default="slotProps">`).

+> One kind of prop, a template prop (only ever used in the template), can be directly converted into slots without very much work.
+This makes your component more reusable.

 ### the `is` attribute
 1. The typical situation of using `is` attribute is to switch between several possible components (dynamic components). `<component :is="currentComponent"></component>` and the currentComponent can be the name of a registered component.